 The EU residence document gives you the right to stay in Denmark for longer than three months and may also enable you to register for a CPR number (civil registration number) with your local municipality.

-It is the Danish Agency for International Recruitment and Integration (SIRI) who is responsible for the EU registration process and following, it is Borgerservice (Citizen Service) at either International Citizen Service (ICS) or Vejle Municipality, who are responsible for ordering CPR, health card and NemID (easy access ID).
+It is the Danish Agency for International Recruitment and Integration (SIRI) who is responsible for the EU registration process and afterwards it is Borgerservice (Citizen Service) at either International Citizen Service South (ICS) or Vejle Municipality, who are responsible for ordering CPR, health card and NemID (easy access ID).

 What to do first?